 Ok, let me be generic.
 The possible readability levels range from 0 to 120.
 Practically the range is 30 to 90.

-For most sorts of content, readability levels 70 to 84 are desirable.
+For most sort of content, readability levels of 70 to 84 are desirable.

 Above is rough.
 Because it all depends on your niche.